T0ha/ezodf/docs/docmanagement.rst

   :param str doctype: document type, three character string like the usual file
     extensions (``'odt'`` for text, ``'ods'`` for spreadsheets and so on)
-  :param str filename: filename of the document, can also be set by the
+  :param filename: filename or file-like object of the document, can also be set by the
     :func:`~document.PackagedDocument.saveas()` method
+  :type filename: str or StringIO or BytesIO
   :param str template: filename of a template file or the file-content as
     `bytes`, it has to be a zip-packed document and the parameter `doctype` is ignored, because the template content determines the document type.